karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 Nowadays creating a new dotnet gRPC application is pretty straightforward.
 From the developer standpoint the experience of creating a gRPC app it's quite similar as creating an API.
 Visual Studio also offers Intellisense support for gRPC services and proto files.

-Lately I've been deploying a sizable amount of gRPC services to AWS ECS Fargate so I thought it might be useful to talk a little bit about some gotchas you might encounter.
+Lately I've been deploying a sizable amount of gRPC services to AWS ECS so I thought it might be useful to talk a little bit about some gotchas you might encounter.
-Some of the problems are specific of the dotnet implementation of gRPC and another ones are from the AWS side.
+Some of the problems are specific of the dotnet implementation of gRPC and another ones are on the AWS side.

-If people are interested in the gRPC theme maybe in the future I write a more in-depth post about gRPC and AWS, but for now I want to focus in a few gotchas I have encountered this past weeks.
+If people are interested in the gRPC theme maybe in the near future I write a more in-depth post about dotnet gRPC apps and AWS, but for now I want to focus in a few gotchas I have encountered this past weeks.
-In this post I will focus on the following themes:
+In this post I will talk about these 4 themes:
-- **gRPC healtchecks**: How to implement a gRPC HealtCheck service on a dotnet gRPC app and how to use it as the Target Group healthcheck endpoint.
+- **gRPC healtchecks**: How to implement a gRPC health checking service on a dotnet gRPC app and how to use it as the ALB Target Group healthcheck endpoint.
-- **Adding a gRPC endpoint into an existing HTTP REST WebApi**: It is really easy to add a gRPC service into an Http REST WebApi, but when you deploy this service into ECS it won't work.
+- **Adding a gRPC endpoint into an existing HTTP REST WebApi**: It is really easy to add a gRPC service into an Http REST Api, but when you deploy this service into ECS it probably won't work.
 Why is that?
 What's the workaround?
-- **The package attribute on the .proto file and how the ALB uses it for path routing**: The ``package`` attribute on the .proto file might seem useless on dotnet mainly because the ``csharp_namespace`` option takes precendence over it, but the gRPC implementation for the ALB uses the package attribute to route the gRPC calls to the appropriate target.
+- **What's the package attribute on the .proto file for**: The ``package`` attribute on the .proto file might seem useless on dotnet mainly because the ``csharp_namespace`` option takes precendence over it, but the gRPC implementation for the ALB uses the package attribute to route the gRPC calls to the appropriate target.
 - **gRPC Reflection**: What is the easiest way to test a gRPC service that has been deployed into AWS ECS?

 # 1. gRPC Healthchecks